diecatiamonteiro/Oktoberfest-Catching-Game/README.md

 This game was created as a fun way to practice **event listeners** in JavaScript, focusing on real-time interactions, keypress handling, and dynamic DOM manipulation.
 You might be wondering—why an Oktoberfest theme?
 Well, it's October, this year's edition is coming to an end, and as a fan of the event (controversial, I know!), I thought it would be the perfect inspiration.
 I had a blast coding and playing this game, and I hope you enjoy it too!

+**Note**: This game is designed for desktop browsers and is not suitable (at least yet) for mobile devices.

 ## Table of Contents

 - [Game Features](#game-features)